burlachenkok/burtorch/README_4_EXPERIMENTS.md

 ----

-The goal of this document is to describe how after preparing the environment launch experiments.
+The goal of this document is to describe how to prepare the environment for launch experiments.

 ----